iaifi/iaifi.github.io/summer-workshop.md

 **9:00–9:45 am ET**

-*Machine Learning inroads into the Bootstrap programme*
+*Machine Learning inroads into the bootstrap programme*

 Costis Papageorgakis, Queen Mary University of London

 <details>
 <summary>Abstract</summary>
-<em>I will survey recent advances in applying machine learning to the bootstrap programme in theoretical physics.
-I will discuss the use of reinforcement learning in high-dimensional searches for Conformal Field Theory (CFT) data, neural operators for finding scattering-matrix phases and neural network applications for bootsrapping CFTs at finite temperature.
-I will also touch upon investigations using large language models for analysing high-energy theory abstracts.</em>
+<em>I will discuss the bootstrap philosophy and its numerical incarnations in Conformal Field Theory, in terms of the primal and dual formulations.
+After discussing the merits of the dual approach, I will outline how Machine Learning techniques (RL, PINNs) allow for directly attacking the primal problem with several concrete examples. </em>
 </details>

 **9:45–10:30 am ET**